 Aadhaar, the Unique Identification System based on biometric data, has been heavily criticised by activists and officials alike.
 The major concern with Aadhar for activists is the ease with which its privacy can be breached and data, harvested.

-But the bigger question is, who is the onus of protection of privacy on, law makers or unassuming citzens?
+But the bigger question is, whose the onus is the protection of privacy on, law makers or unassuming citizens?

-In this piece, we invited passerbys to share their proof of identification with the team to enter a lucrative (fake) lottery.
+In this piece, I invited passerbys to share their proof of identification with the team to enter a lucrative (fake) lottery.
+In this process, I discovered people’s relationship with their personal information.
+The film is a slice of this experiment.

 We set up this stall in the very busy street market of Ahmedabad in Teen Darwaza.